Trisha2910tinaaaaa/medsafe/README.md

 **Medical Disclaimer**: This application is for educational and demonstration purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare providers for medical decisions.

-## 🆘 Support

-For issues and questions:
-1. Check the API documentation at `http://localhost:8000/docs`
-2. Review the console logs for error messages
-3. Ensure all dependencies are properly installed
-4. Verify API keys are correctly configured

-## 🎉 Hackathon Ready

-This application is designed to be:
-- **Production-ready** with comprehensive error handling
-- **Scalable** with modular architecture
-- **User-friendly** with intuitive interface
-- **Feature-rich** with advanced AI capabilities
-- **Well-documented** for easy understanding and extension

-Perfect for hackathons, demos, and real-world medical AI applications!